 In addition to violating the law as noted above, the Receiver has provided no evidence that the sales have generated the true and proper value of the properties.
 The Motion fails to disclose the amounts of the competing bids received and fails to provide any evidence that the accepted bids are the highest and best offers.
-Motion, ¶¶33, 36.
+Motion, ¶¶21, 25, 29 33.
 The Receiver cites Paragraph 38 of the Receiver Order ("Receiver Order") as grounds for the contemplated sale, noting he is authorized to sell "all real property in the Receivership Estate, either at public or private sale, on terms and in the manner the Receiver deems most beneficial to the Receivership Estate, and with due regard to the realization of the true and proper value of such real property."
-Motion, ¶19.
+Motion, ¶4.
 However, the Receiver has not met his evidentiary burden of showing why these bids were the highest and best offers and why they are in the best interest of the estate as required by the Receiver Order.
+Because the Receiver fails to meet his burden, it is improper to enter the proposed order finding the sale prices "are consistent with the fair market value of the Properties."
+Motion, Ex.
+16.

 In approving prior unrelated sales, Magistrate Kim noted that the Receiver Order provides that the Receiver must act "with due regard to the realization of the true and proper value of such real property."
 SEC v.
 EquityBuild, Inc., No. 18-cv-5587, 2019 WL 1953117, at 3 (N.D.
 Ill.
 May 2, 2019).
 No testimony has been proffered by the Receiver, no affidavits, no recitation of the bidding, no broker opinions of value or even appraisals.
-Not even a recitation as to how many parties bid, how many rounds of bidding occurred, or even how many property tours were taken is provided.
+Not even a recitation as to how many rounds of bidding occurred and what steps were taken to ensure highest and best bids were received.
 Indeed, the Receiver relies on his "equitable powers" to avoid providing any information to the Court.
 How can the Court determine if "due realization" was achieved and make an informed ruling when no such information is provided?
 Compare this utter lack of information to the detailed recitation of facts provided to Judge St. Eve by the receiver in the Pennant case, particularly when the parties objected to the sale.
-Pennant, 2015 WL 4511337, at 2-5 (court found sale price fair where valuations were provided, testimony of valuation experts, and multiple declaration of various parties, number of visits, etc.).
+Pennant, 2015 WL 4511337, at 2- 5 (court found sale price fair where valuations were provided, testimony of valuation experts, and multiple declaration of various parties, number of visits, etc.).

-As a corollary, certain mortgagees offered to help market or generate interest in the properties to maximize value.
-Those offers were rebuffed by the Receiver.
-In fact, Judge Kim encouraged the Receiver to work with the mortgagees regarding the sale process.
+As a corollary, certain Mortgagees offered to help market or generate interest in the properties to maximize value.
+Those offers were rebuffed by the Receiver.19 In fact, Judge Kim encouraged the Receiver to work with the Mortgagees regarding the sale process.
 Order [Dkt.
 447], n.
 3. The only things the Receiver has done to "work with" the Mortgagees is to file the sale motion and notify the Mortgagees of the accepted bid price after the sale process was concluded.